gajis/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3 function that compares two strings
-4 function that reverses the content of an array of integers 5 function that changes all lowercase letters of a string to uppercase
+4 function that reverses the content of an array of integers 5 function that changes all lowercase letters of a string to uppercase 6 function that capitalizes  all words of a string